Henry Gwiazda

-Henry Gwiazda (born 1952, silent i) is a composer who specializes in virtual audio, the simulation of a three-dimensional sound space in either headphones or precisely positioned speakers.
+Henry Gwiazda (born 1952, silent i, Polish for star) is a composer who specializes in virtual audio, the simulation of a three-dimensional sound space in either headphones or precisely positioned speakers.
 He composes what may be called musique concrète, using samples usually without “tinker[ing]” with them.

 Gwiazda is credited with sound effects, sampler, electric guitar and voice.
 He also composed, published, produced and engineered.
 Focal Point 3D Audio by Bo Gehring.